sauce-archives/help/docs/general-reference/settings.md

 For more information, see our <a href="https://testobject.com/pricing" target="_blank">plans and pricing page</a>.

 <h4 id="enterprise_plan">Enterprise Plans</h4>
-Additionally to our standard plans we offer flexible, individual solutions for our customers.
+Additionally to our standard plans we offer flexible, individual  and special solutions for our enterprise customers.

-These plans are individually customizable.
-If you are not sure which plan to use, please contact our Sales Team: <a href="mailto:sales@testobject.com">sales@testobject.com</a> to discuss your needs.
+These plans are individually customizable.<br/>

+ For discussing needs and finding solutions, feel free to contact our Sales Team at <a href="mailto:sales@testobject.com">sales@testobject.com</a>

 <h3 id="billing">Billing</h3>
-Here you see your payment data and your billing history.
-Update your credit card information and check all your previous payments made to TestObject.
+Here you can see and update your credit card information. <br/>
+You can also see your Payment history and get invoices for previous payments made to TestObject.

 <h3>Payment</h3>